sayan-hi/zkp-credential-framework/docs/architecture.md

    The issuer commits to user attributes and signs them to produce a verifiable credential.

 2. **Proof Generation**
-   The holder generates a zero-knowledge proof \( \pi \) demonstrating a predicate over committed attributes.
+   The holder generates a zero-knowledge proof \( π \) demonstrating a predicate over committed attributes.

 3. **Verification**
-   The verifier checks the validity of \( \pi \) without accessing sensitive data.
+   The verifier checks the validity of \( π \) without accessing sensitive data.

 4. **Revocation Check**
    The system verifies non-membership in the revocation accumulator.